barracudanetworks/waf-automation/aws-puppet-waf-hands_on_lab/README.md

 The functions of the Puppet Device subcommand are as follows:

  •	Performs the certificate authentication for the WAF nodes

  •	Retrieves Facter “facts” from the WAF nodes

  •	Sends the facts to the Puppet Master

  •	Retrieves the catalog and applies on the WAF node

+To implement and use Puppet Device, its required to create a device.conf file.
+You may create this file in /etc/puppetlabs/puppet/device.conf on the Puppet Agent.

  ##### Sample “device.conf” file